Dabble Review - Is Dabble DFS Legit? We Review Dabble's DFS App

 Dabble lets you deposit using a debit card, credit card, or Apple Pay.
 While it's not the widest selection - some competitors also support e-wallets and prepaid cards - these options are enough to cover most preferences.

 What impressed me most, though, was the low minimum deposit.
-You can start with just $5, which is lower than what I found in my BetMGM review.
+You can start with just $5, which is lower than what you'll find at many of the best sportsbooks.
 For me, that was a huge plus because it let me try things out without having to commit much money upfront.

 Cashing out on Dabble is pretty straightforward, though there are a couple of things you'll want to know first.
 Withdrawals can only go straight to a bank account in your own name - there are no alternatives.
 That might feel restrictive if you're used to sites that let you cash out to e-wallets like PayPal or Skrill, but it also keeps things secure and compliant.